-When it comes to the balance between development and documentation the former tips the scales much more when it comes to Agile Management teams.
-Sacrificing production and software quality is simply not an option.
-However digital tools are used to track the ongoing development process and simultaneously serve both as organizational tools and a means to document the timeline of the project’s tasks.
+When it comes to the balance between development and documentation, the former tips the scales much more when it comes to Agile Management teams; sacrificing production and software quality is not an option.
+However, digital tools are used to track the ongoing development process and simultaneously serve both as organizational tools and a means to document the timeline of the project’s tasks.

 Achievable and predictable deadlines

-Scrum Sprints are one very important part of the Agile management process.
-A Sprint is a dedicated period of time which focuses on predefined tasks.
-This allows for the team to collectively work in the same direction and produce higher quality results for each module of the production process.
-In addition, this often allows for testing and debugging within the sprint, so that when the final product is released the pieces fit well together and create a coherent and well-rounded, functional software.
+Scrum Sprints are one essential part of the Agile management process.
+A Sprint is a dedicated period of time that focuses on predefined tasks.
+This allows the team to work collectively in the same direction and produce higher quality results for each production process module.
+Also, this often allows for testing and debugging within the sprint so that when the final product is released, the pieces fit well together and create a coherent and well-rounded, functional software.

 Allows a change of production direction within the project development

 With the moderation of every sprint, there are many more opportunities to change the overall development process.
 If you notice that the tasks assigned per sprint are too many, you have the option to declutter the sprint log and allow for better success during the upcoming sprints.
 The process evolves along with the project and can be modified at any given time.